ncoblentz/BurpMontoyaCognito/README.md

   - Log custom user attributes found in the `idToken` or `GetUser` response
   - Log `InitiateAuth` requests and suggest request templates for `SignUp` and `UpdateUserAttributes`

+## Download the Plugin
+See the packages section on the right hand side of this Github Repo.
+Look for `burpmontoyacognito-x.y.z-fatjar.jar`.
 ## How to build this plugin
 ### Setup a GitHub Access Token
 #### Why